-An entire month is dedicated to awareness and how it impacts you.
-You may have heard that it is important, but is more than how you take care of your mind.
+An entire month is dedicated to mental health awareness and how it impacts you.
+You may have heard that it is important, but mental health is more than how you take care of your mind.

-are also associated with the phrase and when we struggle with either of these (or other mental illnesses and challenges) we can feel and might be mentally unhealthy.
+Anxiety, depression, bipolar disorder, post-traumatic stress disorder, personality disorders and eating disorders are also associated with the phrase and when we struggle with any of these (or other mental illnesses and challenges) we can feel and might be mentally unhealthy.

 Not only does it include our emotional, psychological, and social well-being but also it affects how you cope with life because of how you feel, think, and act.